GuanceCloud/datakit/internal/export/doc/en/inputs/cat.md

 The data is all in the Datakit, and the web page of cat no longer has data, so the significance of starting is not significant.

-Moreover, the cat server will also send transaction data to the dk, causing a large amount of garbage data on the Guance Cloud page.
+Moreover, the cat server will also send transaction data to the dk, causing a large amount of garbage data on the <<<custom_key.brand_name>>> page.
 It is not recommended to start a cat_ Home (cat server) service.

 The corresponding configuration can be configured in client.xml, please refer to the following text.